-For reverse repos purchased under Section 53601, the calculation is based upon the "base value" of the agency's portfolio, which is defined as the dollar amount obtained by totaling all cash balances in the portfolio from all sources, excluding any amounts from reverse repos or similar borrowing methods.
+6 For reverse repos purchased under Section 53601, the calculation is based upon the "base value" of the agency's portfolio, which is defined as the dollar amount obtained by totaling all cash balances in the portfolio from all sources, excluding any amounts from reverse repos or similar borrowing methods.

-6 Please see CDIAC Issue Brief, Securities Lending Agreements, for a detailed discussion of these types of transactions.
+7 Refer to CDIAC Issue Brief, Securities Lending Agreements, for a detailed discussion of these types of transactions.

 II.
-L What are the rules regarding the use of mutual funds and money market funds?
+M What are the rules regarding the use of mutual funds and money market funds?
+Are exchange-traded funds permissible investments?
 [Sections 53601(I) And 53601.6(b)]

 Local agencies have the authority to invest in shares of mutual funds as described in Section 53601 (l) and 53601.6 (b) and in money market mutual funds as specified in the federal Investment Company Act of 1940.
 The permissible investments and strategies of the mutual fund or money market fund should be reviewed to determine whether or not they adhere to the parameters contained in both federal and state law.
+Questions arise about whether exchange-traded funds (ETFs) are a permissible investment under 53601(l) since they have characteristics similar to mutual funds.

 Local agencies can invest in shares of mutual funds that invest in the securities and obligations as authorized by subdivisions (a) to (k), inclusive, and subdivisions (m) to (q), inclusive, of Section 53601 and that comply with the investment restrictions of Section 53630.
 Local agencies can also invest in shares of mutual funds that are defined as money market mutual funds that follow regulations specified by the SEC under the Investment Company Act of 1940 (15 U.S.C.
 Sec.
 80a-1, et seq.).
-The purchase price of shares shall not include any commission that the fund manager may charge and shall not exceed 20 percent of the agency's funds that may be invested pursuant to this Section 53601.
+The purchase price of shares shall not include any commission that the fund manager may charge and shall not exceed 20% of the agency's funds that may be invested pursuant to this Section 53601.

-In addition, no more than 10 percent of the agency's funds may be invested in shares of any single mutual fund.7 Both mutual and money market mutual funds require that they have attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs.8 In addition they have retained an investment advisor registered or exempt from registration with the SEC with not less than five years' experience managing their specific category of fund and have assets under management in excess of \$500,000,000.
+In addition, no more than 10% of the agency's funds may be invested in shares of any single mutual fund.8 Both mutual and money market mutual funds require that they have attained the highest ranking or the highest letter and numerical rating provided by not less than two NRSROs.9 In addition they have retained an investment advisor registered or exempt from registration with the SEC with not less than five years' experience managing their specific category of fund and have assets under management in excess of \$500,000,000.